MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 ## Access

-Many sites today include a sign- in or register experience where users either create a new sign-in profile or use an existing sign-in to access site pages.
+Many sites today include a sign-in or register experience where users either create a new sign-in profile or use an existing sign-in to access site pages.
 These sign-in credentials could be tied to their social accounts or their corporate credentials.
 These credentials are examples of Identity Providers(IdP).
 Power Pages works with many industry standard Identity Providers.

 Power Pages utilizes the Power Apps portals capabilities for authentication.
 View the full list here: [Overview of authentication in Power Apps portals](/power-apps/maker/portals/configure/configure-portal-authentication) in the Power Apps portals documentation.

 ### Internal users

 Users within your organization should use **Azure Active Directory (Azure AD)**.
-Using Azure AD provides a seamless sign-in experience via use of an active session.
+Using Azure AD provides a seamless sign-in experience via the use of an active session.
 Using Azure AD also aids in site security.
-When a user leaves the organization, their Azure AD account is disabled and they can no longer access the protected pages on your site.
+When a user leaves the organization, their Azure AD account is disabled, and they can no longer access the protected pages on your site.
 For your convenience, all Power Pages sites come with Azure AD pre-configured.

 > [!TIP]
 > Rename the login button from Azure AD to something more friendly like "Contoso Employees" or "Contoso Work Account".
 Create a Site Setting named "Authentication/OpenIdConnect/AzureAD/Caption" and specify the value you wish to display.
 Use the [Portal Management app](portal-management-app.md) to create and modify **Site Settings**.